Border-Peeling Clustering: Experiments

 \subsection{Evaluation on common synthetic datasets}

-First, we evaluated our method on a number of common synthetic datasets from the known clustering literature \cite{fu2007flame,gionis2007clustering,veenman2002maximum}, which consist of a small number of clusters that lie in proximity to one another and are not easily separable, thus constituting a challenge to density-based methods.
-We compare our performance to that of a set of well-known non-parametric clustering techniques: DBSCAN (DB), Mean-Shift (MS), Affinity Propagation (AP) \cite{frey2007clustering} and the more recent Hierarchical-DBSCAN (HDB) \cite{campello2013density}.
-Similar to Border-Peeling clustering, all of those clustering methods try to infer the number of clusters automatically and do not accept the number of clusters as a parameter.
-We have also compared our performance to the K-Means (KM) and Spectral Clustering (SC) \cite{ng2002spectral} methods, which accept the number of clusters as a parameter.
-For each dataset we ran these parametric techniques 1000 times with random initialization, taking the clustering which minimizes the sum of distances of data points to their closest cluster center among those 1000 runs.
-We provide a comparative visualization of the clusters formed by Border-Peeling clustering to the clusters formed by K-Means (Figure \ref{fig:toy_clusters}) and Spectral Clustering (Supplementary Materials), which both obtained similar results.
+First, we quantitatively evaluated our method on a number of common synthetic datasets from the known clustering literature \cite{fu2007flame,gionis2007clustering,veenman2002maximum}, which consist of a small number of clusters that lie in proximity to one another and are not easily separable, thus constituting a challenge to density-based methods.
+We provide a comparative visualization of the clusters formed by Border-Peeling clustering to the clusters formed by K-Means and Spectral Clustering, to demonstrate that our non-parametric clustering method outperforms parametric techniques even in synthetic settings (see Figure \ref{fig:toy_cluster}).

-We evaluated the performance of each method by calculating the Adjusted Rand Index (ARI) \cite{hubert1985comparing}, and Adjusted Mutual Information (AMI) \cite{vinh2010information} of the resulting metrics.
+We evaluate the performance of each method by calculating the Adjusted Rand Index (ARI) \cite{hubert1985comparing} and Adjusted Mutual Information (AMI) \cite{vinh2010information} of the resulting metrics.
 The ARI and AMI are well-known metrics in the field of data clustering and are frequently used in order to evaluate clustering performance when ground truth data is available.
-The scores for the well-known clustering methods were obtained by running them over a range of parameters and taking the clustering result with the best AMI and ARI scores, while Border-Peeling clustering was run using the parameters described in the previous section.

-As Figure \ref{fig:toy_results} demonstrates, our technique successfully identified the number of clusters for each of the datasets and achieved the highest scores for the first two datasets, and the second highest score for the third dataset.
+The scores for the well-known clustering methods were obtained by running them over a range of parameters and taking the clustering result with the best AMI score, while Border-Peeling clustering was run using the parameters described in the previous section.
+See Table \ref{tab:toy} for the full comparison on these synthetic datasets.
+As Figure \ref{fig:toy_cluster} demonstrates, our technique successfully identified the number of clusters for each of the datasets and achieved the best scores overall.